Diffusion of relativistic charged particles and field lines in isotropic turbulence: II. Analytical models: Method

 where $\tau_{\text{s}} = 3 \kappa_{\parallel} / v^2$ and $s_d = 1/2$.
 At early times, $t \ll \tau_{\text{s}}$, parallel particle transport is ballistic, $d_{\parallel}(t) \simeq \kappa_{\parallel} t/\tau_{\text{s}} = v^2 t/3$; at late times, $t \gg \tau_{\text{s}}$, it turns diffusive, $d_{\parallel}(t) \simeq \kappa_{\parallel}$.

-We model the asymptotic diffusion coefficient $\kappa_{\parallel}$ as a broken power law in $\rg/\Lc$~\cite{2009ASSL..362.....S},
+We model the asymptotic diffusion coefficient $\kappa_{\parallel}$ as a broken power law in $\rg/\Lc$~\citep{2009ASSL..362.....S},

 At small rigidities, $\rg/\Lc \ll \rho_*$, CRs diffuse due to resonant interactions with turbulent fields and the rigidity-scaling $\kappa_{\parallel} \propto (\rg/\Lc)^{1/3}$ is characteristic for the Kolmogorov turbulence assumed.
-At large rigidities, $\rg/\Lc \gg \rho_*$, no resonant interactions are possible; instead, particles diffuse in the small-angle scattering limit $\kappa_{\parallel} \propto (\rg/\Lc)^2$~\cite{Gruzinov:2018yxz}.
+At large rigidities, $\rg/\Lc \gg \rho_*$, no resonant interactions are possible; instead, particles diffuse in the small-angle scattering limit $\kappa_{\parallel} \propto (\rg/\Lc)^2$~\citep{Gruzinov:2018yxz}.
 For each turbulence level $\eta$, there are thus three free parameters for $d_{\parallel}$: $A$, $\rho_*$, and $s_{\kappa}$ which are determined by fitting eq.~\eqref{eqn:kappa_rho} to the simulated $\kappa_{\parallel} = (3/v) \lambda_{\parallel}$.
 The fitted parameters are given in Tab.~\ref{tbl1}.

-As far as $d_{\text{FL}}$ is concerned, our simulations have shown that field-line transport does not transition directly from ballistic to diffusive behaviour~\cite{Kuhlen:2022tov}.
+As far as $d_{\text{FL}}$ is concerned, our simulations have shown that field-line transport does not transition directly from ballistic to diffusive behaviour~\citep{Kuhlen:2022tov}.
 Instead, there is a subdiffusive phase where $d_{\text{FL}}$ decreases with time.
-As the field-line transport is inherently non-linear, it is rather difficult to develop intuition for the intermediate times where the field line transport is neither ballistic nor diffusive.
-One can however investigate this period semi-analytically, by solving a set of ordinary differential equations (ODEs) for the mean-square displacement $\langle (\Delta x(s))^2 \rangle$.
-We provide a discussion of this approach in the supplemental material.

 We model the transition from ballistic to diffusive field line transport including an intermediate subdiffusive phase with a double-broken power law: \begin{widetext}